nicolezhi/cse15-lab-reports/lab-report-3.md

 # **Week 3 Lab Report**
 ***
 ## Part 1: Bugs
 There is a bug in the `filter` method in `ListExamples`.
+The line: `result.add(0, s)` reverses the order of the elements in the list.

-A failure-inducing input for the buggy program, as a JUnit test and any associated code (write it as a code block in Markdown)
+Below is a failure-inducing input for the buggy program, as a JUnit test and associated code.

-The bug: reverses the order of the elements in the list in the line: `result.add(0, s)`
 ```
 public class ListTest {
   @Test